flatland-association/flatland-book/getting-started/first-submission.md

 The starter kit comes with a sample agent which performs random actions.
 We will see how it works in more details in the last section.

+Flatland uses the conda package manager.
+[Install it](https://www.anaconda.com/products/individual) first if needed.

-Create a conda environment for Flatland, [install conda](https://www.anaconda.com/products/individual) first if needed.
+Create a conda environment for Flatland.
 This is straightforward is you are using Linux or macOS.
 If you use Windows, follow the steps from the next section instead.

 ```bash
 conda env create -f environment.yml # creates the flatland-rl environment
 conda activate flatland-rl # activates it
 ```

-Setup on Windows (optional)
+Setup on Windows
 ---

 These steps are for Windows users only!